-Disneyland, a place almost every child dreams of.
-I’ve never been to one and so I decided to find out how wheelchair accessible Disneyland Paris is.
-In this article, I’ll give you some good advice, tips and tricks as well as detailed information on the attractions for wheelchair users.
+Disneyland is a place almost every child dreams of.
+So, newly arrived in France, I decided to find out how wheelchair-accessible Disneyland Paris is.
+In this article, I’ll give you some good advice, tips, and tricks, as well as detailed information on the attractions for wheelchair users.

 Disneyland Paris is an entertainment resort in Marne-La-Vallée near Paris.
-The famous resort was the second Disney park to open outside the US in April 1992.
-Another theme park, the Walt Disney Studio Park, opened in 2002.
+The famous resort was the second Disney Park to open outside the United States in April 1992.
+Another theme park, the Walt Disney Studios Park, opened in 2002.
 Disneyland Paris is the most visited entertainment resort in Europe.

-Disneyland is located about 45 km (30 miles) east of Paris.
+Disneyland Paris is about 45 km (30 miles) east of Paris.
 It takes approximately 1 hour to get there by car.
-Of course you can also get to Disneyland Paris by train.
-There are enough parking lots for disabled visitors (20 EUR/day) if you should come by car.
-We took a flight to Paris-Charles de Gaulle Airport and from there we took the TGV (high-speed train) to the Disneyland Train Station Marne La Vallée-Chessy.
-This train leaves at the CDG Airport train station in Terminal 2 and it takes only 9 minutes to Disneyland.
-The Disney Magical Shuttle is not wheelchair accessible, but a special transfer service can be arranged upon email request.
+There are enough parking lots for disabled visitors (20 EUR/day).
+Of course, you can also get to Disneyland Paris by train.
+First, we took a flight to Paris-Charles de Gaulle Airport.
+Then, we took the accessible high-speed bullet train (TGV) to Disneyland Train Station Marne La Vallée-Chessy.
+This train leaves at CDG Airport train station in Terminal 2, and the ride to Disneyland takes only 9 minutes.
+The Disney Magical Shuttle is not wheelchair accessible, but an accessible transfer service can be arranged upon email request.

-Travelling by train is the fastest, cheapest and also the most wheelchair accessible way to Disneyland Paris.
-Purchase your train ticket at the SNCF ticket counter in Terminal 2 and present your disability ID card.
-There is a reduced rate for disabled travellers as well as for their companion.
-The regular ticket price for one adult varies between EUR 16.50 to EUR 25 depending on the train.
-You can save up to 50 %!
+Traveling by train is the fastest, cheapest, and most wheelchair-accessible way from CDG Airport to Disneyland Paris!
+Purchase your train ticket at the SNCF Ticket Counter in Terminal 2.
+There are several reduced rates for disabled travelers and one companion.
+However, these rates unfortunately only apply to French disability cardholders.
+The regular ticket price for one adult varies between EUR 16.50 to EUR 25.

 Where to stay

 There are many hotels near Disneyland Paris.
-We booked the Radisson Blu Resort at Disneyland, but unfortunately I cannot quite recommend this hotel.
-Although our room category was “Accessible Queen” the bathroom was equipped with a bathtub.
-I went back to the reception and asked for a room with roll-in shower.
+We booked the Radisson Blu Resort at Disneyland, but unfortunately, I cannot quite recommend this hotel.
+Although our room category was “Accessible Queen,” the bathroom was equipped with a bathtub.
+I returned to the reception and asked for a room with a roll-in shower.
 The receptionist explained that all those rooms were occupied.
-She told me that the staff didn’t know which of their accessible rooms were equipped with a roll-in shower and that they had no possibility to check that in their system.
-As a proof she even let me have a look in their electronic booking for myself.
-Anyway, my boyfriend and I arranged us with our room.
-The hotel offered a free shuttle service to Disneyland and back.
-The shuttle bus was equipped with a ramp and the ride took only 10 minutes.
+She told me that the staff didn’t know which of their accessible rooms had a roll-in shower and that they could not check that in their system.
+As proof, she even let me have a look at her screen.
+Anyway, my husband and I managed the situation as well as possible with some difficulties (I couldn’t shower).
+The hotel offered an accessible free shuttle service to Disneyland and back.
+The shuttle bus was equipped with a ramp, and the ride only took 10 minutes.

 Ticket Price and Priority Access

-The regular one-day ticket price for an adult varies between EUR 47 to EUR 65.
-You get access to both parks.
-Disabled visitors can purchase tickets at a special ticket desk on the right side of the ticket counters area.
-When you are severely disabled and you have a medical confirmation from your doctor or a disability ID card (French or English), your helper will get a free entry ticket.
-So once again, you can save 50 %!
+An adult’s regular one-day ticket price varies between EUR 47 to EUR 65.
+You get access to both Disneyland Paris and Walt Disney Studios Park.
+Disabled visitors can purchase tickets at a dedicated ticket desk on the right end of the ticket counters area.
+When you are severely disabled and have a medical confirmation or disability ID card (French or English), your companion will get a free entry ticket.
+So here you can save 50 %!

-After buying your tickets you should also go to the Donald Desk (it’s right next to the special ticket desk) or to the Visitor Relations Desk to ask for a Priority Access Card.
-Disneyland offers a Priority Card to disabled guests in order to get to the attractions via a specially-adapted entrance.
+After buying your tickets, you should also go to the Donald Desk (right next to the special ticket desk) or the Visitor Relations Desk and ask for the Priority Access Card.
+Disneyland offers a Priority Card to disabled guests to get to the attractions via the wheelchair entrance.
 Here you also have to show your disability ID card or a medical certificate.
 Follow this link to get more information: http://www.disneylandparis.co.uk/guest-services/guests-with-mobility-disabilities/

-I got the Accessibility Guide for Disneyland Paris and the Walt Disney Studios which describe all the accessible attractions.
-As my boyfriend would help me to transfer, I had a large choice of possible rides.
-But there are also some completely wheelchair accessible rides where you can stay in your own wheelchair: Buzz Lightyear Laser Blast, The Studio Tram Tour, It’s a small world and Ratatouille!
-Very cool – I’ve never seen this before!
-Unfortunately many other attractions were closed due to renovations work.
+I got the Accessibility Guide to Disneyland Paris and the Walt Disney Studios Park, which lists all accessible attractions.
+As my hubby would help me to transfer, I had a wide choice of possible rides.

 Both parks are perfectly wheelchair accessible.
 The staff was friendly and very willing to help.
-Wheelchair accessible bathrooms are everywhere.
-I had a great time at Disneyland Paris and the Walt Disney Studios and can definitely recommend it to wheelchair users!
+Wheelchair-accessible bathrooms are everywhere.
+I had a great time at Disneyland Paris and the Walt Disney Studios.
+I can definitely recommend it to wheelchair users!